electronut/ElectronutLabs-bluey/blackmagic-prog.md

 These instructions are for Windows OS.

+### Preparing the hardware

 Here's what you need for this task:

 1. One STM32F103 "Blue Pill"
 2. One cheap ST-Link V2 clone
 3. [STM32 ST-Link Utility][2] from ST Microelectronics.

+(Why not just use two ST-Link V2s?
+Well, because some of those use the STMF32F101 chip, and we need STM32F103 to ensure that Black Magic Probe firmware works properly.)

 Here's what the hardware looks like:

 ![blue-pill](images/bp-st.jpg)

 Now, hook them up as follows.

+### Using the hardware

 Ensure that the yellow jumpers on the "blue pill" are set such that BOOT0 and BOOT1 and connected to GND.